MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 When you use Viva Connections for Teams Desktop, your home site in Teams displays news just like it does when viewed in SharePoint.

-To learn about adding Viva connections for Teams desktop, see [Add Viva Connections for Microsoft Teams desktop](viva-connections.md).
+To learn about adding Viva Connections for Teams desktop, see [Add Viva Connections for Microsoft Teams desktop](viva-connections.md).

 ## Display news in the Viva Connections Teams mobile app